Christianity in France: Other Christians

 Other Christian groups in France include the Jehovah's Witnesses, the Church of Jesus Christ of Latter-day Saints, and other small sects.
 The European Court on Human Rights reckoned 249,918 "regular and occasional" Jehovah's Witnesses in France and according to their official website, there are 128,759 publishers in the country.

+Taizé community

+France is home to the Taizé Community, an ecumenical Christian monastic fraternity in Taizé, Saône-et-Loire, Burgundy.
+With a focus on youth, it has become one of the world's most important sites of Christian pilgrimage with over 100,000 young people from around the world converging each year for prayer, Bible study, sharing, and communal work.